 ~/Downloads folder (unless you chose a different location in the previous step) in the file manager.

 You’re now ready to start installing Chrome in Ubuntu!

 Double-click on the installer package icon in the file manager (as shown below):

 The Software app will open.

-Click the ‘install’ button:
+Click the ‘install’ button the appears:

 Enter your password when/if prompted:

 The progress bar will move along for a few seconds until complete.

 Once Chrome is fully installed, you can start using it.
 Just search for ‘Chrome’ in the application menu or preferred Linux app launcher:

 The first time you run Google Chrome for Linux on any distro you will see a prompt that asks if you want to ‘make Google Chrome the default browser’.